kodecocodes/i9t/custom-segues/custom-segues.markdown

 You do have some way to go to making the scaling animation look right, but **ScaleSegue.swift** in its current state is a blueprint for all animated segue transitions that you will want to do.
 Obviously you will add a dismissal animator, different animation code, and sometimes `animateTransition(:_)` will become quite complicated, but the initial steps are just the same.

-Take a moment to look at the code of the included example custom segues DropSegue and FadeSegue.
-Notice how even though the animation differs, the basic structure of both those segues is exactly the same as your ScaleSegue.
+Take a moment to look at the code of the included example custom segues in **DropSegue.swift** and **FadeSegue.swift**.
+Notice how even though the animations differ, the basic structure of both those segues is exactly the same as your ScaleSegue.

 ## Passing data to animators

 Let's continue to improve your scaling segue.
 It would be good to have the larger photo smoothly scale up from the smaller one instead of from the corner.
 But how do you tell the animator object what view it is scaling?
-There's so much decoupling happening that you don't have a direct reference.

-From Apple's Swift book - "A protocol defines a blueprint of methods and properties that suit a particular task".
-The scaling segue requiring a start view frame is a perfect example of a simple task.
-The Animal Detail can adopt a protocol to set what view is to be scaled, and the animator object can then use that protocol's scaling view without having to know anything else about the view controller.
+There's so much decoupling happening that you don't have a direct reference to the source image view.
+This sounds like a great job for a protocol.
+The Animal Detail can adopt a protocol to set what view is to be scaled, and the animator object can then use that protocol's scaling view without having to know anything else about the source view controller.

 In **ScaleSegue.swift** create the protocol: